Edward the Black Prince: Aquitaine

-Carcassonne was taken and sacked, but Edward did not take the citadel which was strongly situated and fortified.
+Carcassonne was taken and sacked, but Edward did not take the citadel, which was fortified and favourably located.
 Ourmes (or Homps, near Narbonne) and Trèbes bought off his army.
-He plundered Narbonne and thought of attacking the citadel, for he heard that there was much booty there, but he gave up the idea on finding that it was well defended.
+He sacked Narbonne, and then wanted to attack the citadel for loot, but decided against it after hearing it was well defended.
 While there a messenger came to him from the papal court, urging him to allow negotiations for peace.
 He replied that he could do nothing without knowing his father's will.
-From Narbonne he turned to march back to Bordeaux.
-The Count of Armagnac tried to intercept him, but a small body of French having been defeated in a skirmish near Toulouse the rest of the army retreated into the city, and the prince returned in peace to Bordeaux, bringing back with him enormous spoils.
-The expedition lasted eight weeks, during which the prince only rested eleven days in all the places he visited, and without performing any feat of arms did the French king much mischief.
-During the next month, before 21 January 1356, the leaders under his command reduced five towns and seventeen castles.
+From Narbonne, he marched back to Bordeaux.
+The Count of Armagnac tried to intercept him, but as a group of French soldiers had been defeated in a skirmish near Toulouse, the rest of the army retreated into the city, and Edward returned to Bordeaux with his spoils.
+The expedition lasted eight weeks.
+The next month, before 21 January 1356, the leaders under his command attacked five towns and seventeen castles.